 Returning Students.
-Returning students who have not attended FPCC in the past five (5) years must have a completed admissions file prior to registration for classes.
-Credits obtained more than seven (7) years prior to returning to FPCC will not apply towards degree requirements.
+Returning students who have not attended FPCC in the past two (2) years must have a completed admissions file prior to registration for classes.
 Students who have attended a college or university since last attending FPCC must submit official college/university transcripts from all institutions attended.